-- (1) If an authorised officer advises a person in charge of bees that the bees will be euthanised within 48 hours, the person may remove a honey super from a hive and move the honey super to an enclosed, bee proof space, for the purpose of extracting honey that is an apiary product. - (2) A person in charge of bees who is moving a honey super under subclause (1): - (a) may only move the honey super to premises within the Varroa mite eradication emergency zone and cannot enter a different emergency zone when moving the super, and - (b) must not move the brood box or any part of the brood box. - (3) Before moving the honey super, the person in charge of bees must: - (a) decontaminate all vehicles to be used for transporting honey supers by removing any honey or wax from the interior or exterior of the vehicle by washing with warm, soapy water, and - (b) take all practicable measures to clear bees from the honey super before loading the honey supers onto a vehicle for transport, - (c) close the honey super so that no bees can enter and must ensure that the honey super remains closed until it reaches the enclosed, bee proof space, - (d) seal the honey super to make bee proof and prevent leakage of apiary product, and - (e) fully cover honey super and any apiary equipment on the vehicle, while the honey supers are being moved. - (4) The person transporting the honey super to the enclosed, bee proof space must transport the honey super by the most direct route and cannot transport honey supers from more than one premises at a time. - (5) Immediately after arriving at the location at which the honey will be extracted, the person transporting the honey super must: - (a) unload the honey super from the vehicle, and - (b) move the honey super to the enclosed, bee proof space at which extraction of honey will occur, - (6) Once the honey has been extracted, honey supers cannot be placed on another hive until they have been: - (a) stored in a bee proof manner for 21 days, or
+- (1) A person may remove a honey super from a hive and move the honey super to an enclosed, bee proof space, for the purpose of extracting honey that is an apiary product. - (2) A person in charge of bees who is moving a honey super under subclause (1): - (a) may only move the honey super to premises within the Varroa mite eradication emergency zone and cannot enter a different emergency zone when moving the super, and - (b) must not move the brood box or any part of the brood box. - (3) Before moving the honey super, the person in charge of bees must: - (a) decontaminate the vehicle to be used for transporting the honey super by removing any honey or wax from the interior or exterior of the vehicle by washing with warm, soapy water, and - (b) take all practicable measures to clear bees from the honey super, - (c) close the honey super so that no bees can enter, and - (d) seal the honey super to make bee proof and prevent leakage of apiary product. - (4) The person transporting the bees must: - (a) ensure that the honey super and any apiary equipment on the vehicle are fully covered while being moved, and - (b) ensure that the honey super remains sealed until it reaches the enclosed, bee proof space. - (5) The person transporting the honey super to the enclosed, bee proof space must transport the honey super by the most direct route and cannot transport honey supers from more than one premises at a time. - (6) Immediately after arriving at the premises at which the honey will be extracted, the person transporting the honey super must: - (a) unload the honey super from the vehicle, and - (b) move the honey super to the enclosed, bee proof space at which extraction of honey will occur. - (7) Once the honey has been extracted, honey supers cannot be placed on another hive until they have been: - (a) stored in a bee proof manner for 21 days, or - (b) stored in cold storage at -15 degrees Celsius for 72 hours.

-(b) stored in cold storage at -20 degrees Celsius for 72 hours.
+Note.
+This clause does not authorise the movement or use of honey supers.

-Note: This clause does not authorise the movement or use of honey supers other than in accordance with this order.
+- (8) After transporting the honey super, the person responsible for the transport must, before leaving the premises to which the honey super was transported: - (a) decontaminate the vehicle that was used to transport the honey super and any apiary equipment used for the extraction of honey that was on the vehicle when the honey super was transported or that may have otherwise had contact with bees or honey by:

-- (7) After transporting the honey super, the person responsible for the transport must, before leaving the premises to which the honey super was transported: - (a) decontaminate the vehicle that was used to transport the honey super, and any apiary equipment used for the extraction of honey, that was on the vehicle when the honey super was transported or that may have otherwise had contact with bees or honey, by: - (i) scraping and cleaning any hive material that has leaked from the honey super or apiary equipment, - (ii) placing that material into a disposable garbage bag which must be sealed and stored in a way that ensures that the contents of the bag do not come into contact with bees for 21 days, and - (iii) removing any honey or wax from the interior or exterior of the vehicle by washing with warm, soapy water to remove honey and apiary product, and - (b) take all reasonable measures to ensure that the vehicle and any clothing worn by the person is free from bees and mites.
+- (i) scraping and cleaning any hive material that has leaked from the honey super or apiary equipment, - (ii) placing that material into a disposable garbage bag which must be sealed and stored in a way that ensures that the contents of the bag do not come into contact with bees for 21 days, and - (iii) removing any honey or wax from the interior or exterior of the vehicle by washing with warm, soapy water to remove honey and apiary product, and - (b) take all reasonable measures to ensure that the vehicle and any clothing worn by the person is free from bees and mites.

-Note: Clause 13 of the Biosecurity Regulation 2017 requires a person to ensure that any hive or other apiary equipment owned or operated by the person is protected so that a bee from another hive cannot take any honey that is in or on that hive or apiary equipment.
+Note.
+Clause 13 of the Biosecurity Regulation 2017 requires a person to ensure that any hive or other apiary equipment owned or operated by the person is protected so that a bee from another hive cannot take any honey that is in or on that hive or apiary equipment.